batiste/blop-language/README.md

 <img src="/img/blop.png" width="120">

-Blop is a language for the Web that can natively generates Virtual DOM using a familiar HTML like syntax.
+Blop is a language for the Web that can natively generates Virtual DOM trees using a familiar HTML like syntax.
 The Blop language compiles to ES6 compliant JavaScript.
 The language is mostly self contained and has very few dependencies.
 Blop is using [snabbdom](https://github.com/snabbdom/snabbdom/) library to handle the virtual nodes.

 Unlike JSX Blop is not limited to expressions and can use the full power of the language to generate Virtual DOM nodes.